maazjani/larablogvue/README.md

 - Then I added some Vue code in the app.js file
     ```import { createApp } from 'vue'; import App from './App.vue'; const app = createApp(App);app.mount('#app');```
 - Then I created App.vue file in the resources/js folder and imported it into app.js file.
+- Then I installed Laravel 11 Fortify package ```composer require laravel/fortify``` and ```php artisan fortify:install```
+- In the config/fortify.php file I made the view false and commented the features other than registration